deeplearning4j/deeplearning4j-docs/differentiableprogramming.md

 # A Beginner's Guide to Differentiable Programming (DiffProg)

-Differentiable programming is another name for a collection of methods now called deep learning.
+Differentiable programming is another name for a collection of methods now called [deep learning](./neuralnet-overview).
 As deep learning attracts more and more hype, attempts are being made to name the field more precisely and differentiate it, so to speak, from popular conceptions of AI.

+Differentiable, of course, refers to the calculus technique of differentiation.
+Differentiation is the act of taking a function's derivative, or its instantaneous rate of change, with respect to one of its variables.

+In machine learning, differentiation is used to calculute the relationship between a change in one of an algorithm's variables, and a change related to its output.
+For example, changing the parameters of a neural network may change the error it generates when making a prediction.
+By altering the neural network's parameters, the algorithm can be adjusted to produce less error.
+By using backpropagation, an objective function, and an updating mechanism for the parameters, the algorithm's model can be written and rewritten until error is minimized.
+The creation of that machine-learning model can be called differentiable programming.

 Yann LeCun described [differentiable programming](https://www.facebook.com/yann.lecun/posts/10155003011462143) like this: